ceregousa/slate/source/index.html.md

 `https://cerego.com/api/v3/`

-All requests should be made over SSL and it is recommend to use JSON as well.
+All requests should be made over SSL and it is recommend to use JSON to format your requests.

 # Authentication

-Cerego utilizes the concept of bearer tokens to authenticate API calls.
+Cerego utilizes Bearer tokens to authenticate API calls.

-To easily acquire your bearer token please log into your [Cerego](https://cerego.com/) account (that has permission for the calls you wish to make) and then [click here.](https://cerego.com/configuration)
+To easily acquire your Bearer token please log into your [Cerego](https://cerego.com/) account (that has permission for the calls you wish to make) and then [click here.](https://cerego.com/configuration)

 On the configuration page you will be able to get your Bearer token that you will need to use for API calls.